python-monty/DataViz_Final_Project/README.md

  * Is there any correlation between the types of industry and the attacker?
  * What types of attacks are used by actors against their targets?

+## Week13 Self Critique of Initial Questions/Tasks

+ * What types of industries are targeted most across time?
+ *     This question is answered in the CyberAttacks LineChart - Final Project Draft v2, though the original concept has changed a bit.
+Originally, the graph would show all the data points for all the Industry Codes in the dataset.
+This proved to be way too much to show at once.
+Based on a comment from another student, I added the ability for the user to select up to three Industry Codes at the same time to compare.
+ * What attackers are most active across time?
+ *     This question is not really answered anymore.
+I've change the overall concept mainly due to handling overcrowding of data on the screen.
+The right question now is "What type of attacks and by which actors target a specific industry code over time?"
+This question is answered by the CyberAttacks ScatterPlot - Final Project Draft v1
+ * Is there any correlation between the types of industry and the attacker?
+ *     This question will still be answered if the third viz is developed.
+The third will show a graph of one Actor and now many times they attacked each industry name.
+ * What types of attacks are used by actors against their targets?
+ *     This is answered in the CyberAttacks ScatterPlot - Final Project Draft v1.
+It shows (for industry selected by the user) Which attacks were carried out, but which actors in what year.

 ## Sketches
 This sketch shows 3 different visualizations that display different data depending on the selections made in each.
 [![image](VizFinalProjectConceptv2.png)